-Only for the Youth field: The project is based on non-formal and informal learning methods stimulating creativity, active participation and initiative.
-A variety of non-formal learning methods and techniques may be applied in order to address the different needs of participants and desired outcomes The project work plan is clear, complete and effective, including appropriate phases for preparation, implementation and sharing project results The proposal shows that all phases of the project have been properly designed in order for the project to realise its objectives and address properly the identified needs.
-The work plan is clearly defined, comprehensive and realistic.
-The project contains a clear and well-planned timetable.
+Only for the Youth field: The expert should verify that the project is based on non-formal and informal learning methods stimulating creativity, active participation and initiative.
+A variety of nonformal learning methods and techniques may be applied in order to address the different needs of participants and desired outcomes

+The project work plan is clear, complete and effective, including appropriate phases for preparation, implementation and sharing project results.
+The expert should verify that the proposal shows that all phases of the project have been properly designed in order for the project to realise its objectives and address properly the identified needs.

+The expert will also assess to what extent the work plan is clearly defined, comprehensive and realistic and the project contains a clear and well-planned timetable.

 In addition, the grant requested (lump-sum amount) under which the project will fall is coherent with the activities that the applicant wants to implement and the objectives to be reached.
 In case of inclusion projects involving participants with fewer opportunities, the proposal shows that the participating organisations will support (where needed) these target groups to participate fully and on equal footing with other staff and participants in the activities.

-The extent to which the project is costeffective and allocates appropriate resources to each activity The proposal provides value for money in terms of the results planned as compared to the grant requested lump sum.
+The exten t to w hich the p project is costeffective and allocates appropriate resources to eac h activity.

+The expert should examine that the proposal provides value for money in terms of the results planned as compared to the grant requested lump sum.
 The grant requested lump sum is realistic for a good quality implementation of the planned activities.

-Experts will assess the resources allocated to each work package and activities, which need to be sufficient and adequate for a proper implementation.
+The expert will assess the resources allocated to each work package and activities, which need to be sufficient and adequate for a proper implementation.
 Activities also need to address crucial aspects of the award criteria such as inclusion, integration of results, and monitoring.

-Experts should compare the project and its work packages with other projects, in order to better consider applicant explanations in this regard.
+The expert should compare the project and its work packages with other projects, in order to better consider applicant explanations in this regard.

 All project management activities should be included in a separate work package, without specific objectives, representing a maximum of 20% of the requested budget.

-The extent to which the project proposes appropriate quality control, monitoring and evaluation measures to ensure that the project implementation is of high quality, completed in time and on budget The proposal foresees appropriate evaluation and monitoring activities at critical stages of the project, which will allow measuring the progress and quality of the project activities and outcomes, as well as the appropriate use of funds.
+The extent to which the project proposes appropriate quality control, monitoring and evaluation measures to ensure that the project implementation is of high quality, completed in time and on budget.

+The expert should verify that the proposal foresees appropriate evaluation and monitoring activities at critical stages of the project, which will allow measuring the progress and quality of the project activities and outcomes, as well as the appropriate use of funds.
 The quality control measures will allow the project to take any necessary corrective measures in time.

-The extent to which the activities are designed in an accessible and inclusive way and are open to people with fewer opportunities In line with the inclusion dimension of the Programme, this element highlights the importance of involving participants with fewer opportunities in project activities.
+The extent to which the activities are designed in an accessible and inclusive way and are open to people with fewer opportunities.

+The expert should consider that in line with the inclusion dimension of the Programme, this element highlights the importance of involving participants with fewer opportunities in project activities.